 - Fluids through a vein (by IV)

-Cologne poisoning may result in a condition similar to being drunk (alcohol intoxication) to severe breathing problems, seizures, and coma.
-A product with more isopropyl alcohol may potentially cause a more serious illness.
+Cologne poisoning may make a person appear as if they are drunk.
+It can also cause severe breathing problems, seizures, and coma.
+A product with a lot of isopropyl alcohol could cause a more serious illness.

 Caraccio TR, McFee RB.
 Cosmetics and toilet articles.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 100.